New York Biltmore Hotel: 1970s sale

-Closure and office conversion
+Closure and replacement with offices

 In March 1981, Milstein filed plans with the city to gut the hotel and rebuild it as an office building.
 Initially, Milstein had planned to replace the facade with a glass exterior similar to that of the Hyatt Grand Central New York.
 A few months later, Paul Milstein presented plans to the LPC for a proposed modification of the hotel's interior.
 On July 29, Milstein agreed to rent half of the building to Bank of America.
 Over the next two days, registered letters were sent to the hotel's residential guests, informing them they would have to move in the near future.
 After Bank of America's announcement, Seymour and Paul Milstein modified the design of the planned office building, which would now be made of granite.
 Variety magazine wrote: "The end of the Biltmore comes at a time when the city's hoteliers believe that the golden era of the hotels, which started in 1976, is over."